Senior Leadership Team

 Charlotte joined the Mathematics Department of A.B.
 Paterson College in 2015, moving into the role of Head of Dennis House in 2016 and was appointed to Dean of Senior School in Term 1 2018.
 Prior to arriving in Australia, Charlotte taught at a variety of independent schools in England where she held the leadership positions of Head of House and Gifted and Talented Coordinator.

-Rebecca Taylor - Acting Deputy Head of Junior School Prep-Year 3
+Rebecca Taylor - Deputy Head of Junior School: Teaching and Learning

-Steve Clacher - Deputy Head of Junior School Years 4-6
+Steve Clacher - Deputy Head of Junior School: Pastoral

-The Deputy Head of Junior School (Year 4-6) is a key leadership role in the College, reporting directly to the Assistant Principal: Junior School, and is responsible for the development of the pastoral care program, the pastoral care of all students, and the development of all students within the educational program of the Junior School of the College (Year 4-6).
-The Deputy Head of Junior School (Year 4-6) works in close collaboration with the Deputy Head of Junior School (Prep-Year 3) to deliver a unified and seamless education within the Junior School.
+The Deputy Head of Junior School: Pastoral is a key leadership role in the College, reporting directly to the Head of Junior School, and is responsible for the development of the pastoral care program, the pastoral care of all students, and the development of all students within the educational program of the Junior School.
+The Deputy Head of Junior School: Pastoral works in close collaboration with the Deputy Head of Junior School: Teaching and Learning to deliver a unified and seamless education within the Junior School.

-Caitlyn Janetzki - Director of the Early Childhood Centre
+Caitlyn Hoffman - Director of the Early Childhood Centre

 The Director of the Early Childhood Centre is responsible for the day-to-day operation of the Early Childhood Centre, ensuring the high quality standards in relation to the National Quality Framework, the Early Years Learning Framework and the national services laws and regulations are maintained.
 Caitlyn leads a strong and dedicated team of Early Childhood Educators, who work closely together in the development and facilitation of appropriate and meaningful programs for children attending the service.